-If you’re looking for a specific kind of energy to level-up your event, here are some pretty awesome Vermont DJs to choose from!
+If you’re looking for a specific kind of energy to level-up your event, here are some excellent Vermont DJs to choose from.

 Wedding DJ Vermont – Evan and his team have been serving Vermont and New England for over 8 years.
 When not DJing weddings, he can be found working in nightclubs and concert venues.
 Evan spins real vinyl and, fun fact, he was also the DJ at my wedding back in 2014!

-Premiere Entertainment and Events – Talena and Jim run a superstar team of wedding and event DJs and serve Wedding and event DJ service serving VT, NY, and NH.
+Premiere Entertainment and Events – Talena and Jim run a superstar team of wedding and event DJs and serve VT, NY, and NH.

 Supersounds – Another local, extremely reliable and experienced wedding and event DJ company having served over 8,000 couples.
 They also offer video services.

-There’s nothing like live music to get your guests in the party mood!
+For some couples, live entertainment is a non-negotiable piece of their wedding vision.
 Below are a handful of bands who have been recommended to me multiple times.
 Also of note – many live bands travel to Vermont from larger cities like Boston and NYC.
 It may be worth a broader regional search for this type of vendor.
-Ask friends for recommendations, too!
+Ask friends and venues for recommendations, too!